Kisses on the Wind

-"Kisses on the Wind" is the third single released from Swedish singer-songwriter Neneh Cherry's debut album, Raw Like Sushi (1989).
-Like many songs on the album, "Kisses on the Wind" refers to Cherry's schooldays; the song is about a girl who matures before the other girls do, and as a result, she is the first to draw boys' attentions.
+"Kisses on the Wind" is a song by Swedish singer-songwriter Neneh Cherry, released in 1989 by Circa and Virgin Records as the third single from her debut album, Raw Like Sushi (1989).
+Cherry co-wrote the song with Cameron McVey, and it was produced by The Dynamik Duo and Nick Plytas.
+Like many songs on the album, "Kisses on the Wind" refers to Cherry's schooldays; the song is about a girl who matures before the other girls do, and as a result, she is the first to draw boys' attention.
 It peaked within the top 10 in Finland, New Zealand, and Switzerland and just reached the top 20 in the United Kingdom, peaking at number 20.
 In the United States, it peaked at number eight on the Billboard Hot 100.

 "Kisses on the Wind" is one of many songs containing the sample "What we're gonna do right here is go back, way back, back into time" from the intro of the 1972 single "Troglodyte" by the Jimmy Castor Bunch.

 Critical reception

-Angus Taylor for BBC wrote in an retrospective review, that the "Cuban-tinged" song's autobiographical words "give an intriguing insight into a young girl who wanted to be remembered for more than just her incredible looks."
-Upon the release, Bill Coleman from Billboard described it as a "Latin- tinged pop narrative complete with Cherry's spunk, humor, and knack for telling it like it really is."
-A reviewer from Music & Media felt it's a good choice as the follow-up to "Manchild", and "probably the most commercial track" from her debut album.
+Angus Taylor for BBC wrote in a retrospective review, that the "Cuban-tinged" song's autobiographical words "give an intriguing insight into a young girl who wanted to be remembered for more than just her incredible looks."
+Upon the release, Bill Coleman from Billboard magazine described it as a "Latin- tinged pop narrative complete with Cherry's spunk, humor, and knack for telling it like it really is."
+A reviewer from Music & Media named it a good choice as the follow-up to "Manchild", and "probably the most commercial track" from her debut album.